Towards Hamiltonian Simulation with Decision Diagrams: Motivation

 \section{Motivation}

 Hamiltonian simulation, reviewed above, is a crucial tool for understanding the behavior of quantum systems under different conditions.
-The fundamental physics research that uses quantum simulation can help us explore new phenomena and deepen our understanding of the fundamental workings of quantum systems.
+The physics research that uses quantum simulation can help us explore new phenomena and deepen our understanding of the fundamental workings of quantum systems.
 At the same time, quantum simulation can also have significant implications for material science and chemistry, enabling researchers to design and develop new materials and study chemical reactions at the molecular level.

 By simulating the behavior of quantum systems using Hamiltonians, researchers can gain insights into the dynamics of quantum systems, and better understand how they will behave under different conditions.
-This is an important step in bridging theory and experimental results.

-In addition, Hamiltonian simulation can help to accelerate the development of new quantum devices and quantum hardware.
+This is an important step in bridging theory and experimental results and can help accelerate the development of new quantum devices and quantum hardware.
 By simulating the behavior of these devices, researchers can optimize their designs and improve their performance.

 Another important application of Hamiltonian simulation is in the optimization of complex systems.
 Many problems in fields such as machine learning \cite{sherrington_neural_1993} and logistics \cite{martonak_quantum_2004} can be mapped to Hamiltonians, allowing researchers to explore the energy landscapes and time-dynamics within given constraints.
 This can help to identify optimal solutions to complex problems and drive innovation in fields ranging from drug design to financial modeling.